Home Articles The Essence of Islamic Civilization

 Teleology

 The nature of the cosmos is teleological; that is, purposive, serving a purpose of its Creator, and doing so out of design.
-The world has not been created in vain, or in sport.2 It is not the work of chance, a happenstance.
+The world has not been created in vain, or in sport.As the verses of the Qur’an 3:191 and 23:116 indicate.
+It is not the work of chance, a happenstance.
 It was created in perfect condition.
-Everything that exists does so in a measure proper to it and fulfils a certain universal purpose.As contained in the verses of the Qur’an 7:15; 10:5; 13:9; 15:29; 25:2; 32:9; 38:72; 41:10; 54:49; 65:3; 75:4, 38; 80:19.
-82:7; 87:2-3.
+Everything that exists does so in a measure proper to it and fulfills a certain universal purpose.As contained in the verses of the Qur’an 7:15; 10:5; 13:9; 15:29; 25:2; 32:9; 38:72; 41:10; 54:49; 65:3; 75:4, 38; 80:19.
+82:7; 87:2?3.
 The world is indeed a “cosmos,” an orderly creation, not “chaos.”
 In it, the will of the Creator is always realized.
 His patterns are fulfilled with the necessity of natural law.
 For they are innate in the very nature of things.
 No creature other than man acts or exists in a way other than what the Creator has ordained for it.Qur’an 17:77; 33:62; 35:43; 48:23; 65:3.
 Man is the only creature in which the will of God is actualized not necessarily, but with man’s own personal consent.
 The physical and psychic functions of man are integral to nature, and as such they obey the laws pertinent to them with the same necessity as all other creatures.
 But the spiritual functions – namely, understanding and moral action – fall outside the realm of determined nature.
 They depend upon their subject and follow his determination.
 Actualization of the divine will by them is of a qualitatively different value than necessary actualization by other creatures.
 Necessary fulfillment applies only to elemental or utilitarian values; free fulfillment applies to the moral.
 However, the moral purposes of God, His commandments to man, do have a base in the physical world, and hence there is a utilitarian aspect to them.
 But this is not what gives them their distinctive quality, that of being moral.
 It is precisely the commandments’ aspect of being fulfillable in freedom -– that is, with the possibility of being violated – that provides the special dignity we ascribe to things “moral.”Any deed that is done “by nature” is ipso facto amoral, deserving neither reward nor punishment.
 Examples are breathing, digestion, or an act of charity or injustice entered into under coercion.
 It is completely otherwise with the act entered into in freedom, with the possibility of its author doing or not doing it, or doing some other act beside it.

 Capacity of Man and Malleability of Nature